Steering Committee

 Tuen Mun Hospital, Hong Kong

-Dr Mok is the Senior Associate Editor of the International Journal of Rheumatic Diseases, Therapeutic Advances of Musculoskeletal Diseases, Frontiers in Immunology, and an editorial member of the Journal of Rheumatology, Lupus and Current Rheumatology Review.
+Professor Mok is the Senior Associate Editor of the International Journal of Rheumatic Diseases, Therapeutic Advances of Musculoskeletal Diseases, Frontiers in Immunology, and an editorial member of the Journal of Rheumatology, Lupus and Current Rheumatology Review.
 He is a Past President of the Hong Kong Society of Rheumatology and is the founding Editor of the Journal of Clinical Rheumatology and Immunology, the official publication of the Hong Kong Society of Rheumatology.

-Dr Mok is the first author of more than 200 papers in medical and rheumatology journals including Lancet Rheumatology, Annals of the Rheumatic Diseases, Nature Review Rheumatology and Arthritis & Rheumatology.
+Professor Mok is the first author of more than 200 papers in medical and rheumatology journals including Lancet Rheumatology, Annals of the Rheumatic Diseases, Nature Review Rheumatology and Arthritis & Rheumatology.
 His research interests include systemic lupus erythematosus and glucocorticoid-induced osteoporosis.
-Dr Mok is the chief author of a number of consensus recommendations for the treatment of systemic lupus erythematosus, including the APLAR consensus recommendations for the treatment of SLE and the Asia Pacific Lupus Nephritis Network recommendations for the treatment of lupus nephritis.
+Professor Mok is the chief author of a number of consensus recommendations for the treatment of systemic lupus erythematosus, including the APLAR consensus recommendations for the treatment of SLE and the Asia Pacific Lupus Nephritis Network recommendations for the treatment of lupus nephritis.